The Best Open-Air Swimming in the Helsinki Area

 Kumpula Open-Air Pool

 Kumpula Open-Air Pool is a popular recreational spot in the Kumpula district of Helsinki, Finland.
-It was built for the Helsinki Olympics in 1952 and offers a unique swimming experience in a natural setting surrounded by lush greenery.
+It was built for the 1952 Helsinki Olympics and offers a unique swimming experience in a natural setting surrounded by lush greenery.

 The Kumpula Open-air Pool perfectly escapes the summer heat, allowing visitors to cool off and relax in a serene environment.
 The pool also includes sunbathing areas, picnic spots, and a children’s pool, making it an ideal destination for families.
 Naturally, there are also Finnish saunas.

-In addition to swimming, visitors can indulge in various water activities such as diving and water slides.
+In addition to swimming, visitors can enjoy a range of water activities, including diving and water slides.
 The pool area is well-maintained and offers showers, changing rooms, and a café where visitors can grab a snack or a refreshing drink.

-As a city owner pool, a ticket costs only about 5 euros.
-Kumpula Open-air Pool can easily be reached by public transport from Helsinki Centre.
+As a city-owned pool, a ticket costs only about 5 euros.
+Kumpula Open-air Pool can be easily reached by public transport from the Helsinki Centre.
 The pools are heated.

 The Kumpula open-air pool is open only in the summer.